RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/public-database.md

 <i class="fa fa-warning"></i> If your computer is behind a firewall, please ensure that outgoing TCP/IP connections to the corresponding ports are allowed.

 ## Main tables

+The entire RNAcentral schema contains more than 40 tables, but the following tables are good starting points for exploring the data:

 - `rna` - contains RNA sequences and URS identifiers
 - `xref` - contains cross-references to [Expert Databases](/expert-databases)